AthN3090/Pin-up/README.md

         service:'gmail',
         auth: {
           user: "Your email", //your email
-          pass: "your password" //you can encrypt this or use a global node variable instead }
+          pass: "your password" //your password
+          //for better security you can use environment variables instead }
       });
 ```